kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 - Allocates memory and creates a memory image
   - Loads code and data from the disk executable
-  - Creates a runtime stack and heap
+  - Initializes a runtime stack and heap
-- Opens basic files - `STDIN`, `STDOUT`, `STDERR`
+- Opens basic files: `STDIN`, `STDOUT`, `STDERR`
 - Initializes CPU registers
-  - PC points to the first instruction
+  - Sets the Program Counter (PC) to point to the first instruction

 ### States of a Process